 By the way, every Christian usually assumes to be himself an exception to the overall fakeness in the large mass of the rest of Christians.
 Maybe because he is more humble than them...

 I stop here.
 I am fed up with such stupidity.

-"I'm right with the atheists in that most Christians are pretty stupid. " Well that seems to be one of the most famous consensus among Christians... as soon as they mention the rest of Christians.
+"I'm right with the atheists in that most Christians are pretty stupid. " Well that seems to be one of the most widespread consensus among Christians... as soon as it is about the rest of Christians except oneself (plus so many sheep who insist on their own stupidity and that I'm absolutely insane to try talking to them, my guilt is to not be going to exclusively talk to the shepherd instead who must surely have all the answers - regardless that I already talked to the shepherds and found them stupid as well).
 Beware the risk being yourself in that majority.

 "Because most religious people do what they're told." but how can they do otherwise in lack of a verifiable source of information on what God really says/wants ?
 And if, despite all their very devote and committed prayers for God to guide them and reveal His correct truth to them, God refuses to cure them from the illness of not having grasped the correct meaning of His message by providing a clear revelation of the correct info instead, may it be because the domination of these wrong ideologies are actually part of a great divine plan ?
 Who's to say that correcting them would be the right thing ?
 By the way, see there.